 If you live in a calm neighborhood or out in the countryside, you probably don’t get many unwanted visitors.
 So, bulletproofing your entire house might be pretty low on your to-do list.

 However, investing the time and resources into bulletproofing your home can make a real difference in a life or death situation when SHTF.
-Even if your town has a fairly low crime rate, you never know when someone will go on a rampage through your neighborhood.
+Even if your town is safe you never know when someone will go on a rampage through your neighborhood.

-Ultimately, spending time and money on reinforcing your home with bulletproof materials is better than losing a loved one at the hands of a violent criminal.
+Ultimately, spending time and money on reinforcing your home with bulletproof materials is better than losing a loved one at the hands of a violent thug.

 What Makes A Material Bulletproof?